ColumbiaRoad/a-b-doer/README.md

 ![A/B doer](https://github.com/ColumbiaRoad/a-b-doer/blob/master/ab-doer.png?raw=true)

 Utility library which makes developing of A/B test variants easier (maybe) and you don't have to use any online editors to create those variants.
 The lib supports JSX templates with custom JSX parser.
-Output size is tried to be minimal, e.g. following test is just 5.1kb when minified, and 4.3kb without class component and namespace support (see option `features`):
+Output size is tried to be minimal, e.g. following test is just 5.1kb when minified, and 4.1kb without class component, namespace, class + className prop, extended types support (see option `features`):

 ```js
 import { append } from 'a-b-doer';